mfcochauxlaberge/jsonapi/README.md

 *[]byte
 ```

+Using a pointer allows the field to be nil.

 #### Relationship

 Relationships can be a bit tricky.
 To-one relationships are defined with a string and to-many relationships are defined with a slice of strings.
 They contain the IDs of the related resources.
 The api tag has to take the form of "rel,xxx[,yyy]" where yyy is optional. xxx is the type of the relationship and yyy is the name of the inverse relationship when dealing with a two-way relationship.
 In the following example, our Article struct defines a relationship named author of type users: